-There comes a time in the life of many cat caretakers when they must make the decision to humanely euthanize a cat whose quality of life has deteriorated due to illness, severe injury or advanced age.
+There comes a time in the life of many cat caretakers when they must make the decision to humanely euthanize a cat whose quality of life has deteriorated due to illness, severe injury, or advanced age.
+While this choice is never easy, giving it some thought can help you make the right decision.

 Making the Decision to Humanely Euthanize a Cat